NETWAYS/foreman-training/installation/02_installer.md

 The Foreman installer is a separate project named kafo (Katello/Foreman Installer) which could also be used by other projects.
 It utilizes existing Puppet modules to install and configure all required components.
-Module parameter are provided as commandline arguments to the installer or by running the installer in interactive mode.
+Module parameters are provided as commandline arguments to the installer, as an answers file formatted in yaml (can be autosaved) or by running the installer in interactive mode.

 ~~~PAGEBREAK~~~